-The revision of the N content of biogas feedstocks led to minor changes in NH3 emissions from manure management due to the revised share of manure management technologies.
-This affects the emissions from manure management for cattle (3B1a, 3B1b), swine (3B3), laying hens (3B4gi) and broilers (3B4gi) for the period 2004 and 2021.
+The revision of livestock population for 2022 led to significant changes in NH_3 emissions from manure management including all animal species.
+Also, the revision of the dry matter content of biogas feedstocks caused minor changes in NH_3 emissions from manure management due to the revised share of manure management technologies.
+This affects the emissions from manure management for cattle (3B1a, 3B1b), swine (3B3), laying hens (3B4gi) and broilers (3B4gi) for the period 2004 and 2022.